 \section{Introduction}

-Empirically standardized Type Ia Supernovae (SNe~Ia) are powerful cosmological distance indicators that enable us to trace the expansion history of the Universe.
-The SN~Ia redshift-magnitude relation led to the discovery of the accelerated expansion of the Universe \citep{perlmutter_1999, riess_1998} attributed to an elusive dark energy.
+Empirically standardized type Ia supernovae (SNe~Ia) are powerful cosmological distance indicators that enable us to trace the expansion history of the Universe.
+The SN~Ia redshift-magnitude relation led to the discovery of the accelerated expansion of the Universe \citep{perlmutter_1999, riess_1998}, which is attributed to an elusive dark energy.
 This acceleration has been confirmed with high precision \citep{betoule_2014,planck_cosmo_2015}.
-Because SNe~Ia directly probe the period when the expansion of the Universe is driven by dark energy, they remain a key probe for cosmology \citep{kim_2015}.
-They are particularly powerful for measuring the dark energy equation of state parameter $w$, its potential redshift evolution $w_a$ \citep{weinberg_2013, betoule_2014}, as well as for directly deriving the Hubble constant, $H_0$ \citep{riess_2009,riess_2016}.
+Since SNe~Ia directly probe the period when the expansion of the Universe is driven by dark energy, they remain a key probe for cosmology \citep{kim_2015}.
+They are particularly powerful at measuring the dark energy equation of state parameter $w$ and its potential redshift evolution $w_a$ \citep{weinberg_2013, betoule_2014}, as well as directly deriving the Hubble constant, $H_0$ \citep{riess_2009,riess_2016}.
 At present, the direct measurement of $H_0$ using SNe~Ia disagrees significantly with extrapolation to the current epoch of cosmic microwave background constraints \citep{planck_cosmo_2015, riess_2016}.
-This could signify other new physics, but there still may be unaccounted-for systematic effects \citep{rigault_2015}.
+This could signify other new physics, but there still may be systematic effects that are unaccounted for \citep{rigault_2015}.

-The SN~Ia distance measurement technique relies on the ability to determine SN luminosities over a wide range of redshifts in a consistent way.
-The natural observed luminosity dispersion for normal SNe~Ia is $\sim40$\%.
-This can be significantly reduced to $\sim15$\% using empirical relations between the SN lightcurve peak luminosity and the lightcurve shape and color \citep{phillips_1993, riess_1996,tripp_1998}.
+The SN~Ia distance measurement technique relies on the ability of determining SN luminosities over a wide range of redshifts in a consistent way.
+The observed luminosity dispersion for normal SNe~Ia is $\sim40$\%.
+This can be significantly reduced to $\sim15$\% when using empirical relations between the SN lightcurve peak luminosity and the lightcurve shape and color \citep{phillips_1993, riess_1996,tripp_1998}.
 The basic behavior underlying this standardization is that fainter supernovae are redder, and brighten and fade more quickly.